Our go-to guide for the perfect Christmas ham

 We’ve put together a short list of some of the great meals to make using your leftover Christmas ham:

-● Classic ham sandwiches with stuffing, dijon mustard and your favourite fillings
+● Classic ham sandwiches with stuffing, Dijon mustard and your favourite fillings

 ● Stacked cheese toasties

-● Omelets with diced ham
+● Omelettes with diced ham

 ● Breakfast croissants